 According to a U.S. Environmental Protection Agency report, the total amount of waste material has increased from 88 million tons in 1960 to 262 million tons in 2015.
 In 2015, 26% of the waste materials was recycled and 9% was composted.
 Additionally, 13% was combusted with energy recovery and 52% was disposed of in landfills.

 Among all the waste materials that have been recycled, batteries and steel are the most recyclable.
 Although glass is a material that can be recycled, just 34% of waste glass has been recycled.
 The main reason why collected mix-color waste glass isn’t recycled is due to its chemical composition.

 Typically, glass containers consist of sand, soda ash, limestone and cullet.
 Sand is glass’s main component and is its source of silica.
 Some recyclers add soda ash to the mixture to decrease the melting temperature.
 The chemical compositions of different glass colors differ slightly which affect their melting temperature.
-Therefore, glass containers can’t be properly recycled unless they’re sorted based on their color.
+Therefore, you can’t properly recycle glass containers unless you have them sorted based on their color.

 Another reason why glass containers can’t be recycled efficiently is the source of the waste glass.
 Usually, people mix waste glass, such as bottles or containers, during the collection process.
 To recycle collected waste glass, operators must sort the glass based on colors and types.
 This is a very time-consuming and inefficient process.

 Contamination is another reason why some waste glass containers aren’t recycled.
 They must be free of any chemical residue, medicine or any other hazardous material before the recycling process.

 Using glass as a pozzolan

 You can add cementitious materials such as pozzolans to concrete mixtures to enhance their mechanical and durability properties.
 When grinded to a powder, glass becomes one of the natural pozzolans that improves concrete’s fresh and hardened properties.

-While concrete is in its plastic phase, glass powder will increase its workability, so less energy, cost and time are required to place and consolidate the concrete.
+While concrete is in its plastic phase, glass powder will increase its workability, so it requires less energy, cost and time to place and consolidate the concrete.
 While the concrete is in its hardened phase, concrete containing glass powder exhibits better strength, freeze-thaw resistance and sulfate resistance.